n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 spacing-combining.

-Some codepoints in the following table use a _Shaping class_ that differs from the codepoint's Uniode _General Category_.
+Some codepoints in the following table use a _Shaping class_ that differs from the codepoint's Unicode _General Category_.
 The _Shaping class_ takes precedence during OpenType shaping, as it captures more specific, script-aware behavior.